lhr0909/obsidian-plugin-hypersearch/README.md

-# OpenAI Plugin for Obsidian
+# Search Plugin for Obsidian

-This is a plugin for Obsidian to use OpenAI features.
+Search anything in your Obsidian Vault, fast.

-# Why another one?
+# Overview

-I think the current plugins don't fit my needs.
-I want to be able to use more linking features in Obsidian when I use OpenAI.
-This way very powerful workflows can be set up (think manual RAG by supplying links).

-Also I really enjoy taking voice memos.
-Being able to transcribe voice memos and YouTube links is going to help me a lot in my daily routines.
+Obsidian is very powerful in terms of file management, and I want to take it up a notch by adding AI-powered search into the vault.